-Four years later, in the town of Geeveston, Tasmania, where we now live, we tried this plan again.
+Four years later in 2013, in the town of Geeveston, Tasmania, where we now live, we tried this plan again.
 Jacinta and others have been doing it successfully back in Canberra and elsewhere, so we thought we’d give it another go.

 So how did it go?
 Two hundred houses received balloons and letters, and nearly forty of them decided to put balloons out and lay on the lollies.
 Well over sixty kids and their parents joined in, helped and encouraged by the Geeveston Community Centre and the shopkeepers of the town.
 It worked, again!

 In 2014 we were away for Halloween, but the Geeveston Community Centre continued the tradition, and it was a success again.
 We’re back in 2015 for the third go, whereupon it will officially have become A Tradition and be unassailable henceforth…